enerqi/odin-sciter/docs/deployment.md

 What to ship, where the engine has to be, what you owe Terra Informatica, and what to expect on each platform.

+> **Status.** No engine is committed here on any platform: all three are fetched by `just fetch-engine`
+> and verified against the SHA-256 in `external/sciter/VENDORED.md`.
+What differs is who has *run* them
-> **Status.** Linux x64 and Windows x64 are both vendored and run on real machines. macOS is fetched
+> — Linux x64 and Windows x64 on real machines, macOS in CI only, because nobody here owns a Mac.
+Its
-> rather than vendored — `just fetch-engine`, verified against its SHA-256 — and exercised in CI only;
-> nobody here owns a Mac.
-Its packaging rows below are instructions rather
+> packaging rows below are instructions rather
 > than verified results, with one exception: everything said about the *dylib itself* (universal,
 > ad-hoc signed, absolute install name, system frameworks only) was read out of the file's Mach-O
 > headers and is measurement.
 See [`MACOS-CHECKLIST.md`](MACOS-CHECKLIST.md).